microbuilderz/AWS/TechnicalProfessional/AWS-core.md

         > Ressources **are only viewable withtin the region**, no ressources are replicated automatically across regions.

+        How to **choose a region?**:

+        1. Compliance : requirements (exmaple country requirment)
+        2. Proximity : close to customer (speed and latency)
+        3. Feature availability : not all features are availble in all regions.
+        4. Pricing : not same pricing for all regions.

 -    ### Availibility zone (AZ):

         Seperated geographic area with multiple isolated locations.
 All AZ are interconnected with high bandwidth low latency fully [redundent fiber](https://blog.ospinsight.com/the-importance-of-fiber-network-redundancy).